Ephemeral Rollups are All you Need: ECS, Mapping and Registry

 A client-side engine would also include the rendering step.
-As mentioned in section \ref{ss:ephemeral-rollup}, continuous state updates can be achieved using a transaction scheduling mechanism like Clockwork.
+As mentioned in section \ref{ss:ephemeral-rollup}, continuous state updates can be achieved using a transaction scheduling mechanism such as Clockwork.
 While it is a viable solution, it presents some issues such as the cost of fees and the uncertainty of the exact block/timestamp of the transaction execution.
-These issues are much less prominent in Ephemeral Rollup, where the cost of state update transactions can be lifted, and the block time can be configured to be in the range of 10 to 50ms.
+These issues are less prominent in Ephemeral Rollups, where state update transaction costs can be eliminated, and block time can be configured between 1 and 50ms.

 While having game loops constitutes the most adopted solution for most game engines, there are also less explored alternatives.
 There are Haskell engines that instead leverage the functional programming paradigm, such as Yampa \cite{Cheong2005FunctionalPA} and implementations of the functional and asynchronous ECS pattern, such as Apecs \cite{apecs}.
 The underlying idea is that values are derived through a function instead of evolving the state based on update loops (which can depend on input, time, or other sources).
 A simple example is an energy system that depends on time, e.g., a function that increases energy by one point every 30 seconds.
 This paradigm aligns perfectly with the realm of blockchain, where transactions are inherently asynchronous and where the game instance potentially lives forever on the blockchain, evolving over time.
-The idea is conceptually identical to Functional Reactive Programming (FRP) and Functional Reactive Animation \cite{elliott1997functional}, which is a programming paradigm that deals with asynchronous data streams and changes in data over time.
+This is conceptually similar to Functional Reactive Programming (FRP) and Functional Reactive Animation \cite{elliott1997functional}, which is a programming paradigm that deals with asynchronous data streams and changes in data over time.

 Although it is theoretically possible to write an engine that fully utilizes this paradigm, avoiding an update loop, in practice, a combination of the two techniques allows for greater configurability and the ability to use the suitable paradigm considering the game mechanics being developed.
 For example, it is possible to update the position of one non-performing character (NPC) with a loop and derive the position of $n$ other NPCs.
-The framework will evolve supporting both paradigms.
+The framework will evolve to support both paradigms.